 I grabbed the back of her head with my hands then thrust my knee into her face.
 I could feel her nose crack and her body stiffen from the pain.
 She flew back and landed on her butt, holding her face.
 I quickly turned around just in time to see the chubby guy's fist flying at me.
 I ducked in time to see an opening in his defense.
-I put as much strength as I could to punch him right in the stomach.
+I put as much strength as I could into punching him right in the stomach.
 He hurled over his knees and fell to the ground.
-My next instinct was to grab the axe that was in the ground and slam the back of it into his side so that he fell to the ground crying out in pain.
+My next instinct was to grab the axe that was in the ground and slam the back of it into his side so that he cried out in pain.
 I kicked him so that he rolled onto his back and stared up at me with the fear that he should've initially had.
 It was too late to take back his empty threats.
 I would kill him now.

 I lifted the axe above my head then put as much force as I could into cracking his skull open.
 It split just like a watermelon.
 Blood splatted everywhere and his body twitched violently.
 The woman who had tried to help screamed so loud that I had to cover my ears.
 She jumped up from the ground and took off running in another direction.

 I didn't chase after her.
 Someone else would have their fun.
 I needed to get back to examining the arena.
 I waited a few moments before moving on.
 I needed to catch my breath.
 As much as I loved surprises, I had, had enough fun for one arena.
 This one held too many rebels for my own liking.
 I kept running till I saw the Bailey girl from yesterday.
 Curiosity over took me.
 What was she doing?